Implausibly, I took a friend to Fanfare

 Though I was alone, the moment was shared.

-This, the paradox of poets, this odd bond.
+This, the paradox of poets, this bond so rare.

 We crave solitude, yet solitude wears

 on the very thing that lets words compile.